madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 1st of June, 2019

+  - _Edvard Munch: love and angst_ exhibition in British Museum.
+I attempted writing this entry and failed.
+I find it surprisingly difficult to be honest and if I'm not being honest, what's the point?

+    I desperately want to say I understand how Munch feels and that his soul through his work resonates with me.
+I look at the other museum visitors as if they are not worthy of enjoying the same artwork I'm looking at, the way someone like Holden Caulfield would do.
+Then again who am I to understand Munch?
+I haven't lost my mother at two or my sister at thirteen.
+Their memory haven't haunted me for years to come.
+Yet it connects with me when he says "sickness, insanity and death were the angels that surrounded my cradle and they have followed me throughout my life."

+    I also know the feeling of a lover facing away from me as her hair extends to my heart (_Separation II_).
+I know the fusion and the intensity of _The Kiss_.
+I also saw brilliance through darkness as he did when he painted Eva Mudocci in _The Brooch_.
+If you just look at the corner of her mouth, you can see how much he loved her.

+    I'm sure you'll enjoy it for entirely different set of reasons.
+Perhaps for his poetry that binds all his works or the intensity eminating from his female figures.
+In any case, it's worth your time.

 ### 27th of May, 2019

   - _La Double Vie de Véronique_ by Krzysztof Kieślowski.
 There are no shortage of reasons why you'd like this movie, but its poetry and the scene she sings _Van den Budenmayer: Concerto en mi mineur_ by Zbigniew Preisner should be enough on their own.

 ### 24th of May, 2019

   - Beggarstaffs exhibition at Fitzwilliam.
 It is worth going for their earlier works alone.
 They are effortless and timeless.
 The later works involving architecture are also pleasing.
 Structures can be more expressive than us mortals.

 ### Always

   - I love you and I miss you.

 ### 18th of May, 2019